 I am passionate about science!

-That’s what I did, and I earned a Bachelor’s Degree in Astronomy and a Master’s Degree in Physics at the University of Padua (Italy), in 2006 and 2009, respectively.
-Moreover, in 2007, I completed a summer student programme at the Fermi National Accelerator Laboratory (Fermilab, USA), back then the world’s most powerful particle accelerator.
+And that’s exactly what I did.
+I earned a Bachelor’s Degree in Astronomy in 2006 and a Master’s Degree in Physics in 2009, both from the University of Padua in Italy.
+In 2007, I also had the opportunity to participate in a summer student programme at the Fermi National Accelerator Laboratory (Fermilab, USA), which was then home to the world’s most powerful particle accelerator.

-But my main interests were still the cosmos and its secrets.
-And one secret in particular, namely the elusive gravitational waves — the tiny ripples in the fabric of space-time predicted by Einstein’s Theory of General Relativity.
+However, my true passion remained the cosmos and its mysteries, particularly the elusive gravitational waves — tiny ripples in the fabric of space-time predicted by Einstein’s Theory of General Relativity.

-So, short after earning my Master’s Degree, I moved to Germany to start a Ph.D. at the Max Planck Institute for Gravitational Physics, the world’s leading research institute on gravitational-wave physics.
-I got my Ph.D. title in 2013 and was a member of the LIGO Scientific Collaboration and GEO Scientific Collaboration, actively contributing to the first detection of gravitational waves and direct observation of black holes.
-For this revolutionary discovery, the members of the LIGO and Virgo collaborations (including me) were awarded the 2016 Physics Breakthrough Prize.
+So, shortly after earning my Master’s Degree, I moved to Germany to pursue a Ph.D. at the Max Planck Institute for Gravitational Physics, the world’s leading research institute in gravitational-wave physics.
+I earned my Ph.D. in 2013 and was a member of the LIGO Scientific Collaboration and GEO Scientific Collaboration.
+During my time there, I actively contributed to the first detection of gravitational waves and direct observation of black holes.
+This groundbreaking discovery led to the members of the LIGO and Virgo collaborations, including myself, being awarded the 2016 Physics Breakthrough Prize.
 What an honour!

-During those years I understood that science is not only beautiful when made, but also when communicated.
-So, after working as a Maths and Physics teacher at the Ecole d’Humanité (Switzerland), in 2017 I completed a one-year postgraduate programme in science journalism and communication at La Sapienza University in Rome (Italy).
+During those years I realised that science is not only beautiful when it is made, but also when it is communicated.
+This insight led me to a career shift.
+So, after teaching Maths and Physics at the Ecole d’Humanité (Switzerland), I pursued a one-year postgraduate programme in science journalism and communication at La Sapienza University in Rome (Italy), completing it in 2017.

-Since then I have been pursuing my career in science communication.
-I first worked from 2017 to 2022 as a science communication manager at ICONS (Italy) and the youris.com European Research Media Agency (Belgium).
-This position saw me responsible for the communication and dissemination aspects of international, large-scale research projects funded by the European Commission under the Horizon 2020 programme.
-And then, in 2022, I moved to SpaceTec Partners (Germany), where I work as a senior consultant for the space sector and manage the support office of Copernicus, the European Union’s Earth observation programme.
+Since then, I’ve dedicated myself to science communication.
+From 2017 to 2022, I worked as a Science Communication manager at ICONS (Italy) and the youris.com European Research Media Agency (Belgium).
+In this role, I was responsible for the communication and dissemination activities of international, large-scale research projects funded by the European Commission under the Horizon 2020 programme.
+Additionally, I contributed to the preparation of project proposals for the EU funding programme Horizon Europe.

 From May to November 2021, I also did an internship in science journalism at the Department of Communication of the European Southern Observatory (ESO), the foremost intergovernmental astronomy organisation in Europe and the world’s most productive ground-based astronomical observatory.
-The perfect combination of my academic background and my activity as a science communicator!
-And to further improve my science journalism skills, in 2022 I also completed a module on online and media writing at the University of the West of England (UWE Bristol, UK).
+This experience perfectly blended my academic background with my passion for science communication!
+To further hone my science journalism skills, in 2022 I also completed a module on online and media writing at the University of the West of England (UWE Bristol, UK).

-Moreover, since February 2022 I have been working as an associate editor at astroEDU, an open-access platform for peer-reviewed astronomy educational activities operating under the auspices of the Office of Astronomy for Education (OAE) of the International Astronomical Union (IAU).
+Moreover, since February 2022 I have been the Deputy Editor in Chief of astroEDU, the open-access platform for peer-reviewed astronomy educational activities operating under the auspices of the Office of Astronomy for Education (OAE) of the International Astronomical Union (IAU).

-And last but not least, I have given workshops on science communication to the research group coordinators and to the early career researchers of the Cluster of Excellence QuantumFrontiers.
+Last but not least, I have conducted numerous workshops on science communication for research group coordinators and early career researchers of the Cluster of Excellence QuantumFrontiers.

 Check out my skills